 ‘Thank you,’ I replied.
 ‘I’d love to look at everything.’

 I started at the front of the shop with the racks of clothes where Junko had pulled out the dress I was now wearing.
 I slowly went through each of the gorgeous and whimsical garments that were for sale.
 As I paused to admire an outfit on one of the two wire mannequin busts near the dressing room, I could imagine myself wearing nearly all of the clothes and the fact that I could wear them for free while I was working was an added bonus.

-‘A lot of the tourists buy that stock,’ said Junko as she watched me from the counter, pleased that I was showing a genuine interest in all the items for sale.
-‘That’s why they are at the front of the shop.
+‘A lot of the tourists buy that stock,’ said my new boss as she watched me from the counter, pleased I was showing a genuine interest in all the items for sale.
+‘That’s why they’re at the front of the shop.
 You can make lots of very quick, small sales with those and at the end of the day that adds up to quite a lot.’